 Modification to removal-fill permit for reclamation

-The Oregon Department of State Lands is seeking comment on Ross Island Sand & Gravel Co.'s application to modify the existing removal-fill permit for reclamation of Ross Island Lagoon, which includes DEQ's updated screening criteria for fill used in filling in the lagoon.
+The Oregon Department of State Lands sought comment on Ross Island Sand & Gravel Co.'s application to modify the existing removal-fill permit for reclamation of Ross Island Lagoon, which included DEQ's updated screening criteria for fill used in filling in the lagoon.

-Additionally, DSL will be holding a virtual public information session on Thursday, Sept.
-8, 2022 from 5:30 p.m. to 7:30 p.m.
-Meeting details below:
+Additionally, DSL held a virtual public information session on Sept.
+8, 2022.

 DEQ water quality certification public notice

-DEQ is requesting public comment on a proposed water quality certification for Ross Island Sand and Gravel.
-This certification will allow Ross Island Sand and Gravel to place Class A clean fill in certain areas of Ross Island Lagoon.
-Public comment is open until Friday, Sept.
-23. Please note, this is related to but separate from the Oregon Department of State Land’s removal-fill permit for reclamation, which includes DEQ’s updated screening criteria for fill used in filling in the lagoon.
-This certification will reference the removal-fill permit to determine what is allowable clean fill in order to protect water quality.
-Submit comments through Your DEQ Online
+DEQ approved the water quality certification for Ross Island Sand and Gravel on Oct.
+13, 2022.
+This is related to but separate from the Oregon Department of State Land's removal-fill permit for reclamation, which includes DEQ's updated screening criteria for fill used in filling in the lagoon.
+This certification references the removal-fill permit to determine what is allowable clean fill in order to protect water quality.
+View the permit on

 Documents associated with the previous fill evaluation process are available below: